Aggression and Anger Outbursts During Eating Disorder Treatment: A Guide for Parents Using Family-Based Treatment (FBT)

 Ensure safety for all family members

 If safety is a concern, reach out to your treatment team immediately.
+If anyone is in immediate danger, seek emergency help.

-6. Use “After the Storm” Conversations (Not During)
+6. Use “After the Storm” Conversations, Not During

 Processing should happen after emotions settle—not in the middle of a meltdown.